unpc2026/diaryasprogrammer/README.md

   #### PHP Code Execution via Web Server (keywords : how php works with the web server or how php works diagram)
   The process of how PHP works involves a user's browser, a web server (like Apache or Nginx), and the PHP interpreter.
 This interaction is a server-side process that generates dynamic content before the final output is sent to the user's browser.

-  - The typical flow can be visualized in the following steps:
+  - The typical flow can be visualized in the following steps :
         1. User Request :
            A user enters a URL in their web browser or clicks a link, which sends an HTTP request for a specific file (e.g., index.php) to the web server.
         2. Web Server Receives Request :